 The design of this film is utterly sublime.
 The colours, the style, the comedy, all of it is perfect and wonderfully original in the Spider-Man film franchise.
 The whole movie replicates a comic book, utilising elements like text on screen, thought bubbles and dramatic lines to show action or pain.
 The colouring has also been done to replicate the old method of printing, with colours and shades often appearing in Pop-Art style dots.
 The character designs are equally brilliant, with The Kingpin having a particularly hilarious yet threatening look of a tiny head on an outlandishly huge body.

 The comedy and emotion of the film are perfectly delivered side by side.
 Half of the film is spent making silly jokes about anything from growing up to the mythology and legacy of Spider-Man (there’s even a joke about the pointing Spider-Man meme, something which I thought was hilarious).
 However, the film’s tone switches in an instant to something so much darker, with shock twists and truly heartbreaking moments creating a powerful story.
-At the heart of it, the family emotions at play hear are as raw as they come, and it’s a testament to the incredible animators than a cartoon superhero film like this can produce such tear jerking material.
+At the heart of it, the family emotions at play here are as raw as they come, and it’s a testament to the incredible animators than a cartoon superhero film like this can produce such tear jerking material.

 Honestly, I cannot fault this film.
-It is beautifully well designed, has a powerful emotion behind it but also delivers very big laughs.
+It is beautifully designed, has a powerful emotion behind it but also delivers very big laughs.
 It is, for my money, the best motion picture adaptation of Spider-Man, and the best superhero movie of this year.
 With Stan Lee’s tragic passing just under a month ago, no better tribute could have been made.
 He would have been so proud.